rusdes/video-timestamp-and-summary-generator/README.md

 ## Methodology
 The method starts by calculating superframe cut scores, motion scores and uniqueness scores of each frame in the video.
-The different scores that are calcu- lated are colourfulness, contrast, edges and superframe quality.
+The different scores that are calculated are colourfulness, contrast, edges and superframe quality.
 Then a threshold filter is applied to all frames and their timestamps.
 From the segments which are above the threshold value, using dimension reduction and dy-